MacPeng/shell-practice/README.md

 <a name="myfootnote1">1</a>: Unfortunately, there is a lot to learn about the
-C library, but at some point, you've just got to **read documentation** to learn what is available.
-Why not now, when you are young?
-Or, if you are old, why not now, before it's ... ahem ... too late?
+C library, but at some point, you've just got to **read documentation** to